Exploring 11 Types of Drones: Features and Functions

 1. Commercial—includes devices used for land surveying, aerial photography and videography, advertising, monitoring traffic and weather conditions, and even conservation efforts, such as counting endangered species or tracking other animal populations.

-2. Military—these drones are larger and are used for surveillance and/or attacks on targets.
+2. Military—these drones are larger and are used for surveillance and attacks on targets.
 They can be armed with missiles or bombs for military use.

 3. Personal—these drones are smaller than the commercial models and are typically only used for recreational purposes, like racing or exploring your neighborhood.